nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 {% protip title="Key Value Pairs" %}
 The `addMetadataKey` method allows you to create key value pairs which can then be accessed upon opening the app from a Branch link
-* "factWords" and "imageLink" are keys and can be edited to be called whatever you like
+* "factWords" and "imageLink" are keys and can be edited to be named whatever you like
 {% endprotip %}

 ### Assemble Parameters and Setup Share Sheet